Axelrod-Python/axelrod-api/README.rst

   docker-compose up

-To view the browseable API, on Linux and Windows, visit http://0.0.0.0:8000 On Mac, you will first need to find the ip address of your Docker virtual machine using:
+To view the browseable API, on Linux and Windows, visit http://0.0.0.0:8000

+On OS X, you will first need to find the ip address of your Docker virtual machine using:

 .. code::